JamiePringle/ByersPringle_InteractiveVisualization/CodeFor_ByersPringle/README.txt

 All other quantities in this paper can be straightforwardly calculated from this data.
-To walk you through this process, plot_results_on_map.R reads in the data that is calculated 01_Get_and_Trim_data.R, subsets it to only display a portion of the Carribean and Florida, calculates the physical adversity (equation 3 in the paper), and then plots Ladv, Ldiff, the fraction retained in the domain, and the physical adversity.
-The data is plotted with plotly, so the resulting plots are iteractive.
+To walk you through this process, plot_results_on_map.R reads in the data that is calculated 01_Get_and_Trim_data.R, subsets it to only display a portion of the Carribbean and Florida, calculates the physical adversity (equation 3 in the paper), and then plots Ladv, Ldiff, the fraction retained in the domain, and the physical adversity.
+The data is plotted with plotly, so the resulting plots are interactive.